CRNC LAWSUIT ALERT: Levi & Korsinsky Notifies Cerence Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 14, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Cerence Inc. ("Cerence Inc." or the "Company") (NASDAQ: CRNC) of a class action securities lawsuit.
+NEW YORK , April 21, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Cerence Inc. ("Cerence Inc." or the "Company") (NASDAQ: CRNC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Cerence Inc. investors who were adversely affected by alleged securities fraud between February 8, 2021 and February 4, 2022.
 Follow the link below to get more information and be contacted by a member of our team: